PSS195/6 Flowers and Foliage

 How it Works:

 This completely online (no text needed, ones can be recommended) course covers specific details and photos on about 200 herbaceous garden plants popular for their flowers, foliage, or both.
 Extensive descriptions, cultural information, and lists of species and cultivars are given for annuals, perennials, and other groups such as aquatic plants, alpines, ferns, ornamental grasses, roses, even tender tropical "perennials".
+Names and information have been updated over the 20+ years this course has been offered.
 Quizzes and plant identification quizzes are taken on-line also and at the student's own pace.
-They are open book, designed to test and reinforce your familiarity with the extensive content, and to reinforce key plants, plant features and topics.
+They are untimed and open book, designed to test and reinforce your familiarity with the extensive content, and to reinforce key plants, plant features and topics.
 This course focuses on just the plants from the more extensive (2 credit) Garden Flowers PSS123 online course.
-Email contact between professor and students is used as needed and to share information, and to provide course website login details to registered students at the beginning of the semester.
-The syllabus on Blackboard, AND the initial email from the professor with course details, will serve as your contract for the course and should be read thoroughly.
+Email contact between professor and students is used as needed, for reminders, to answer questions, and to share information.
+The syllabus on Blackboard, AND the Getting Started tips, will serve as your contract for the course and should be read thoroughly.
 Students are expected to follow the UVM Code of Academic Integrity (www.uvm.edu/policies/student/acadintegrity.pdf).Access: Blackboard (your UVM passwords) for syllabus, tests, exercises, links to notes.
-Access to the plant notes NOT on blackboard are by passwords provided on the blackboard site (these are NOT your usual UVM ones but unique for this course)..
+Access to the plant notes NOT on blackboard are by passwords provided on the blackboard site (these are NOT your usual UVM ones but unique for this course).

 (1500 maximum for course, grades determined on standard 10 point scale, i.e. 90-100=A, 80-89=B, etc. with for example 80-82=B-, 83-86=B, 87-89=B+)Content quizzes (4 at 100 points each) 400 points